-Because Prague is one of the most visited destinations in the Czech Republican, you can most certainly expect petty crime like pickpocketing, taxi scams, and ATM card skimming.
+Because Prague is one of the most visited destinations in the Czech Republic, you can most certainly expect petty crimes like pickpocketing, taxi scams, and ATM card skimming.

 These incidents frequently occur in crowded tourist locations or on public transportation such as buses, trains, subways, and trams.

 Starting at 12:01 a.m.
 EDT on June 12, 2022, the CDC will no longer order air passengers to show a negative COVID-19 test result, or show documentation of recovery from COVID-19, prior to boarding a flight to the United States.

 Of note, the CDC’s Order requiring proof of vaccination for non-U.S. citizen nonimmigrants to travel to the United States is still in effect.
 For more information see Requirement for Proof of COVID-19 Vaccination for Air Passengers.

 - Effective April 9, 2022, the Czech Republic has suspended all COVID-19-related entry restrictions for travelers.
 Travelers to the Czech Republic are no longer required to complete a Passenger Locator Form, provide proof of COVID-19 vaccination or prior infection, etc. Additional information is available on the Czech Ministry of Interior’s COVID-19 website.